Below we summarize the full set

 enjoy privacy, the following cryptographic

-security safeguards ensure that misuse of ID Tokens
+security safeguards ensure that misuse of U-Prove Tokens

 is protected against with even